dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 But these specific "go-to statements" are safe in that they only break out of some enclosing context, or else the compiler will emit an error.
 More specifically, if a "continue statement" has no (enclosing) "continue target", the compiler will consider that an error.
 A similar remark holds for "break statements" and "break targets".

+Note that break/continue/return are all "safe go-to statements" *returning control to a syntactically enclosing context*.
+Also note that it makes sense for switch statements to support the break statement inside switch cases, and that the continue statement makes no sense for switch statements (leading to a compilation error if we try to use it).

 If the compiler detects that break/continue/return statements make pieces of code unreachable, the compiler will emit an error.